 Life is temporary, yet we are living longer than our ancestors.
-In 1950, the average lifespan for men and women was 65 for men, and 71 for women.
+In 1950, the average lifespan for men and women was 65 for men and 71 for women.
 Today we are living well into our 80’s and even 90’s.
 Science and technology have helped increase our life expectancy, but what about the Quality Of Life?
-Sure, we are living longer, but what’s the point if your quality of life is poor?
+Sure, we live longer, but what’s the point if your quality of life is poor?
 Can science and technology fix that?
-With the rise of Opioid addiction, many are concerned about what they put into their bodies.
-They are looking for other alternatives to life a happy life.
+With the rise of opioid addiction, many are concerned about what they put into their bodies.
+They are looking for other alternatives to live a happy life.
 Tai Chi is a low-impact form of exercise that will improve your quality of life, both physically and mentally.

 A Little History

 Tai Chi’s (t’ai chi ch’üan,太极拳) exact origins are unknown and most theories are from legend.

 Taoist monk Zang Sanfeng is credited with starting the ancient practice.
 It is a form of martial arts used for defense and health benefits in the 12th century.
 He either dreamt about or witnessed a fight between a snake and a crane in the Wu-dang Mountains.